abruzzi/react-application-is-not-a-thing/readme.md

 ### Business models emerged

 So you've started to become aware that extracting this logic into yet another place can bring you many benefits.
 For example, with that split, the logic can be cohesive and independent of any views.
 Then you extract a few domain objects.

 These simple objects can handle data mapping (from one format to another), check nulls and use fallback values as required.
 Also, as the amount of these domain objects grows, you find you need some inheritance or polymorphism to make things even cleaner.
 Thus you applied many design patterns you found helpful from other places into the front-end application here.

 ![Domain Object](images/evolution-4.png)

 ### Layered frontend application

-The application keeps growing, and then you find some patterns emerge.
+The application keeps evolving, and then you find some patterns emerge.
 There are a bunch of objects that do not belong to any user interface, and they also don't care about whether the underlying data is from remote service, local storage or cache.
 And then, you want to split them into different layers.

 ![Layers](images/evolution-5.png)

 The above evolution process is a high-level overview, and you should have a taste of how you should structure your code or at least what the direction should be.
 However, there will be many details you need to consider before applying the theory in your application.

 In the following sections, I'll walk you through a feature I extracted from a real project to demonstrate all the patterns and design principles I think useful for big frontend applications.

 ## Introduction of the Payment feature